-Please note it is highly recommended that a lawyer evaluate the considerations.
+Please note it is highly recommended that a lawyer evaluate these considerations.

-- 25% of a federal corporation's board of directors are required to be Canadian residents (or a minimum of 1, if there are fewer than 4 directors).
+- 25% of the members of a federal corporation's Board of Directors are required to be Canadian residents (or a minimum of one, if there are fewer than four directors).

 - A federal corporation is permitted to use the same name in each province and territory, provided it is not conflicting with a previously established corporate name or trademark.

 - Federal corporations can headquarter in any Canadian province.